 ENG323-A

 This three unit senior capstone project serves to assess the subject matter competence of the English major and the Single Subject Program candidate.
 Students will enroll for this course with the recommendation of their English program advisor and the approval of the department chair.
-Additional course fee.
-Prerequisite: ENG 350.
-(3 units; Spring & Online)
+Prerequisite: ENG350 (3 Units)

 InstructorStart DateDaysTimeLocation